Living My Best Life is ...

 Early Filipinos in Philadelphia.
 Temple University History Department, Philadelphia, PA.

 Early Filipinos in Philadelphia. (for Del S. Placides).
-Temple University History Department, Philadelphia, PA.
+Temple University History Department, Philadelphia.

 Family History Research Methods 101 Workshop.
 Filipino American National Historical Society (FANHS) 17th Biennial Conference, Chicago.